-In this excerpt, we can observe both types of asyndeton are employed.
+In this excerpt, we can observe both types of asyndeton.
 The first type (between the words) such as “from” is removed between the words “leaning” and “cheek” and similarly the second type (between the sentences) with the sentences not being joined by conjunctions.

 The word “and” is not featured in the given lines, which could have functioned as a conjunction here.
 Aristotle believed that asyndeton could be effective if used in the ending of the texts.
 Here he himself employed this device.

-Joyce has also used this device and omitted the conjunctions in order to give rhythm and pace in the text.
-Here we can see the elimination of conjunctions such as “and” “or” etc. which could have joined the words; “unlit, unfelt, unlived”.
-These are creating a frantic and hurried effect.
+Joyce has also used this device, omitting the conjunctions in order to give rhythm and pace to the text.
+Here, we can see the elimination of conjunctions, which could have joined the words unlit, unfelt, and unlived.
+This creates are creating a frantic and hurried effect.

 Function of Asyndeton

 Asyndeton helps in speeding up the rhythm of words.
 Mostly this technique is employed in speech but can be used in written works too.
-It helps in attracting the readers to collaborate with the writers, since it suggests that words, phrases and sentences are incomplete and the readers would have to do some work to deduce meanings.
-This version creates immediate impact and the readers are attuned to what the author is trying to convey.
+It helps in attracting readers to collaborate with the writers since it suggests that words, phrases, and sentences are incomplete, and the readers would have to do some work to deduce meanings.
+This version creates immediate impact, and the readers are attuned to what the author is trying to convey.

-Asyndeton are applied often intentionally in order to give a unique emphasis to the text, thereby drawing the attention of readers towards a particular idea the author wants to convey.
+Asyndeton is often applied intentionally in order to give a unique emphasis to the text, thereby drawing the attention of readers towards a particular idea the author wants to convey.

 Asyndeton does not have any synonyms that could be used interchangeably, as the omission of conjunction is equated with the omission of some other letters of words.
 The closest relating words to Asyndeton are omission, elision, aphesis, apocope, ellipsis, and gapping.
 However, they cannot be used interchangeably for asyndeton as it has its own rhetorical features.